 The Curve of Learning

-When you begin your lessons there is a natural progression that you’ll experience.
+When you begin your lessons there’s a natural progression that you’ll experience.
 It’s called the Curve of Learning.

-As you learn you’ll be making steady progress until you reach the inevitable plateau.
+As you begin, you’ll be making steady progress until you reach the inevitable plateau.
 This leads to worry, confusion, and disappointment.

 This is where some people quit, but not you!
-When you have the inner fortitude to push past the plateaus that are a normal part of learning, you’ll reap the rewards.
+When you have the inner fortitude to push past the plateaus that are a normal part of learning social dancing, you’ll reap the rewards.

 You’ll master your dancing knowing that you have the resilience to achieve your goals regardless of what gets in your way.